- 2 lbs. dried cod

 - 1 pint milk

-How to make Baccala’ alla Vicentina:
+How to make Baccalà alla Vicentina:

 Split open the cod and dust it with flour and Parmigiano, then spread 1/2 of the soffritto on it.
 Fold the fish closed and cut the cod across into pieces about 2-in. long.
-Roll the pieces of cod in the rest of the flour and cheese then place in a baking dish, preferably made of terracotta.
+Roll the pieces of cod in the rest of the flour and cheese, then place them in a baking dish, preferably made of terracotta.

-Sprinkle the rest of the soffritto over the top, drizzle with remaining oil and cover with milk.
+Sprinkle the rest of the soffritto over the top, drizzle with remaining oil, and cover with milk.
 Cover the pot and cook over low heat for 3 hours, shaking the dish occasionally.